Cosmicoppai/LiSA/CONTRIBUTING.md

     ```bash
     git clone https://github.com/Cosmicoppai/LiSA.git
     ```
-- If you are an external contributor, fork this repository to your own GitHub account and then clone it to your local device.
+- If you are an external contributor, [fork](https://github.com/Cosmicoppai/LiSA/fork) this repository to your account and then clone it to your local device.

 ### Backend